nebulimity/pygame-snake/README.md

-# pygame-template
+# pygame-snake

-a simple pygame template with a main loop, background color, and a config file
+a simple pygame snake game with a main menu and speed multiplier

 Dependencies: